 - The CEO shall advise the Learner that an Independent Third party shall be sought to consider the nature of the complaint and a possible further resolution at no cost to the

 - The selection of the Independent Third party shall be communicated with the Learner and the selection must be with the mutual agreement of the Learner.

 - The Ausinet’s management shall make contact with the Independent Third party and provide all documentation related to the formal complaint and Learner contact

 - Independent adjudication responses must be within 7 days from the date that all formal complaint documentation is provided to the Independent Adjudicator.

 - When an Appeal process is recognised as requiring more than 60 calendar days to resolve the Ausinet’s management must inform the appellant in writing, including reasons why more than 60 calendar days are required; and regularly update the appellant on the progress of the

-- On receipt of the formal complaint documentation the Independent Third party shall make contact with the Ausinet’s Management staff and the Learner and arrange a suitable time for further discussion pertaining to the formal complaint.
+- On receipt of the formal complaint documentation, the Independent Third party shall make contact with Ausinet’s Management staff and the Learner and arrange a suitable time for further discussion pertaining to the formal complaint.